Areas of expertise

 I am currently responsible teacher for the course MAAN7340 Participation, Spatial Planning and GIS and supervise Master's and Doctoral theses.

-I am a human geographer and landscape researhcer whose research has for the most part focused on participatory spatial plannning and applying GIS for participation in place-based assessments of local experiential knowledge on ecosystem services and landscapes.
+I am a geographer and landscape researcher whose research has for the most part focused on participatory spatial planning and applying a geospatial approach in the place-based assessments of people's perceptions on ecosystem services and landscapes.
+I have expertise in participatory mapping, often named as public participation GIS (PPGIS)/participatory GIS (PGIS).

-I have methodological interest in integration of expert and local knowledge, aiming to enhance a transdisciplinary approach in landscape management.
-Recently, I have developed my research interests to integrating emerging spatial information and technologies (such as 3D virtual landscapes and 3D city models) to promote participatory approaches for assessing perceived quality of the environment in a place-based way.
+My methodological interest is in the integration of expert and local knowledge, aiming to enhance a transdisciplinary approach in sustainable landscape management.
+Recently, I have developed my research interests to integrating emerging spatial information and technologies (such as 3D virtual landscapes and 3D city models) to promote participatory approaches for assessing the perceived quality of the environment in a place-based way.